viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 );
 ```

-Application does not store user's plain password, it uses hashing algorithm to encode
+The application uses a hashing algorithm to encode passwords before storing them in the
-passwords before writing data to database.

-We add `auth` module in each of four principal packages (the same as we did for `movies` service).
+database, ensuring that user passwords are not stored in plain text.

-`AuthService` class (see `services/auth.py` for details) below implements password hashing
+The `AuthService` class below (see `services/auth.py` for details) is implemented to handle
-and adding user data to database table.
+password hashing and adding user data into the `users` table.

 ```python
 from passlib.context import CryptContext